10 Easy Ways to Update an Old Kitchen on a Budget

 The design concept for the kitchen ties in with the overall coastal theme of the house, with a main colour palette of green and blue and pops of colour in the accessories.
 We also introduced geometric pattern in the tiles and tactile textures such a…

-The design concept for the kitchen ties in with the overall coastal theme of the house, with a main colour palette of green and blue and pops of colour in the accessories.
+The kitchen design ties in with the overall coastal theme of the house, with a main colour palette of green and blue with pops of colour in the accessories.
 We also introduced geometric pattern in the tiles and tactile textures such as concrete and linen.

 After